-15 Best Book Series For Kids
+25 Best Kids Book Series

-The key to encourage reading in kids is to read to them at home from a young age.
-By reading together, kids learn the joys of reading and develop the motivation to cultivate the habit.
-But, there is something that is better than a book – A whole series of books where toddlers, kids and teenagers can follow the characters and the storyline through a series of adventures from distinct experiences, solving crimes or a life in a school.
+Reading skills benefit children academically and also give them a skill for lifelong success.
+The key to encouraging reading in kids is to read to them at home from a young age.
+But, there is something that is better than a book – A whole series of books where toddlers, kids and teenagers can follow the characters and the storyline through a series of adventures.

-Engaging Children’s Book Series
+Popular Children’s Book Series

-A great book series has the potential to turn even the most reluctant reader into a book worm.
-Just visit the book store or your communal library and pick one of these series.
+A great book series has the potential to turn even the most reluctant reader into a bookworm.
+Just visit the bookstore or your communal library and pick one of these series.

 1. Curious George